 1. How are Cake Pops made?

-Bakerella has a short but wonderfully explained How-To video.
+Bakerella has a short but wonderfully explained How-To video.2.
+What are your Cake Pop Tips?

 I have four basic tips: